awkward-py/IOT/README.md

 8. **Application Services:**
    - Application services encompass the software applications and interfaces that interact with end-users or other systems.
 Examples include dashboards, mobile apps, or web applications that provide a user-friendly interface for monitoring and controlling IoT devices.

+9. **Control and Decision Making:**
+   - This block involves decision-making based on the processed data.
+Automated control mechanisms or alerts may be triggered based on predefined rules or machine learning models, influencing the behavior of connected devices.

+10. **Security and Authentication:**
+    - Security is a critical block that includes measures for securing data, devices, and communications.
+This involves encryption, secure authentication, and access control to protect the integrity and privacy of IoT systems.

 ## Common IoT applications: